SheaPan/Olist-E-Commerce-Data-Analysis-Project/analysis/product.md

 ## 3. Freight Cost Drivers

 - Freight costs increase with **product weight and volume**, as expected.
-- Variability rises for **larger/heavier items**, with outliers influenced by:
+- Variability arises for **larger/heavier items**.
+So two products with very similar higher weight or size can have very different shipping charges.
+Outliers may be influenced by:

   - Shipping distance
   - Packaging behavior